ottoman91/ottoman91.github.io/_healthcare/epic.md

 **Data Flow of the System**
 {: .text-center}

-The following is the diagrammatic representation of how the existing data flows should be ideally integrated with the disease surveillance and community response dashboards of EPiC.
+The following is the diagrammatic representation mapped out on how the existing data flows should ideally integrate with the disease surveillance and community response dashboards of EPiC.

 <figure>